integrator = steep; nsteps = 0 runs an infinite number of steps

 David/Berk: Unless you protest, I think we should change it so "0" means a single potential evaluation,but no steps, and use e.g. "-1" to mean "run forever".

-#2 Updated by Chris Neale almost 10 years ago
+#2 Updated by Chris Neale over 10 years ago

 I think that is a great idea.
 It would be even better if this became generally true such that md, bd, and sd also run forever if nsteps=-1 (not currently possible as far as I know) and simply do the energy evaluation with no steps if nsteps=0 (currently true).